ChoiHyoBin

 Choi Hyo-bin (Korean: 최효빈), better known as ChoiHyoBin, is a South Korean former professional Overwatch player.
 He began his career playing with team X6-Gaming, where he won the first Overwatch Contenders Korea championship.
 Choi signed with the San Francisco Shock for the inaugural season of the Overwatch League (OWL).
 He won two OWL championships with the Shock, in 2019 and 2020, and was named the 2019 Grand Finals most valuable player.

 Professional career

 X6-Gaming

 Choi began his Overwatch career with Korean team X6-Gaming in 2017, where he competed in multiple seasons of the OGN APEX series, a premier Overwatch tournament series in South Korea.
-Choi was part of X6-Gaming's APEX Challengers Season 3 Championship team, were he mainly played as the tank character D.Va.
-After the inception of the Overwatch League (OWL), the APEX series ended, and X6-Gaming began competition in the newly formed Overwatch Contenders (OWC) series.
-Choi took home the first-ever OWC Korea title in 2018 after X6-Gaming swept O2 Ardeont, 4–0, in the finals.
+Choi was part of X6-Gaming's APEX Challengers Season 3 Championship team, where he mainly played as the tank character D.Va.